 in a few places at the joints.
 It was then shot with primer and

 landing gear pods have been assembled.
-Again, the joints were
+Again, the joins were minor,

-minor, so only a few spots needed any putty to fill them.
-I've
+so only a few spots needed any putty to fill them.
+I've assembled

-assembled the halves for the tanks for the rear engines, I still
+the halves for the tanks for the rear engines, I still need to

-the main middle cargo pod, I plan on making ir orange like the
+the main middle cargo pod, I plan on making it orange like the

 VIP version.
 Though only the faces will be orange.
 To do that,

 I've primered them white, with a coat of white for the doors.